 Creator Provincialism: Gary's favorite porn star, the daughter of Gary's favorite manga artist, and the troll screwing with Zii, all happen to live in or fairly near to the same neighborhood of Montreal, Quebec.

-Cross Over: The June 4, 2013 strip (#750, NSFW), the Cliffhanger ending of volume 5, drops Gary into the context of spinoff comic Sandra On The Rocks.
+The June 4, 2013 strip (#750, NSFW), the Cliffhanger ending of volume 5, drops Gary into the context of Sandra On The Rocks.
 The crossed-over story then really gets underway with a double image of the same moment here and here.
 For a while then, alternate strips from each actually begin with a re-drawing of the last panel from the other — though either comic can be read on its own and still make sense.
-Subsequently, the plot strands sometimes diverge a little more, though still running in close parallel for some time.
+Subsequently, the plot strands sometimes diverge a little more, though still running in close parallel for a time.

 A Date with Rosie Palms: It sometimes seems that when any character in this comic isn't having sex, they're missing it, and often looking for some kind of substitute (though it's taken as read that it's a poor substitute at best).
 Examples:

 Zii, watching all-male pornography while calling DiDi's name.
 She doesn't notice the contradiction there (probably being too horny).
 Later, she acquires an electrical massager with a view to relieving her tensions after a (brief but passionate) kiss from Yuki.